fjames86/glass/README.md

 # glass
-Common Lisp GSS layer
+General Lisp Authentication Security Services (glass) is a Common Lisp GSS-compatible API.
+It provides a set of generic functions which systems providing authentication services should specialize.
+Users wishing to consume these services should use these rather than functions exported directly from the providing packages.

+Currently the only system to provide these methods is [cerberus](https://github.com/fjames86/cerberus), which provides a Kerberos v5 implementation.

 ## 1. Introduction
 The GSSAPI specifies a generalized mechanism for defining security service APIs.
+It is the most common way to consume Kerberos authentication.

 ## 2. Usage
 This package provides a set of generic functions.
 Systems which provide security systems should provide